Barinek logo

 Founder

-A Diverse group of engineers and business leaders passionate about building software.
+A diverse group of engineers and business leaders passionate about building software.
 Engineers and product designers that have spearheaded the cloud native revolution!

 View Details